 Some damp is caused by condensation.
-This article explains how condensation forms and how you can keep it to a minimum, so reducing the risk of dampness and mould growth.
+This article explains how condensation forms and how you can keep it to a minimum, so reducing the risk of dampness and mould growth and this roof repair company suggests every possible measures to prevent dampness & by contacting them, every problem has been figured out easily & solved out quickly.
+Wiping down the windows and sills are the first steps against condensation

 You will need to take proper steps to deal with the condensation, but meanwhile there are some measures you can take right away.

 Wipe down the windows and sills every morning.
+If possible, replace your windows with Nu-Eco double glazing windows.
 Wring out the cloth rather than drying it on a radiator.

 First steps against mould